-Fresh, raw garlic is an indespensible, versatile spice and will easily keep for a month on your kitchen counter.
+Fresh, raw garlic is an indispensable, versatile spice and will easily keep for a month on your kitchen counter.
 The large elephant garlic is usually milder than the smaller form which can go by many names and varieties.
-Garlic is also available dried, either as a powder or granual.
+Garlic is also available dried, either as a powder or granule.
 Do not confuse this with garlic salt.

 The health benefits of raw garlic have been documented for thousands of years.
 The use of garlic was intimately documented by the ancient Egyptians in every day life and funerary rites, chewed by Greek Olympian athletes and thought to be essential for keeping vampires at bay in the middle ages.
-Medicinal use of garlic applied to many ailments, from rheumatoid arthritis, to hypertension and high blood pressure.
+The medicinal use of garlic has been applied to many ailments, from rheumatoid arthritis, to hypertension and high blood pressure.

 Today, the positive effects of garlic on the heart are well known.
 It has been proven to lower blood cholesterol and combat hypertension.
 It obliterates the common cold virus when placed in a petri-dish up to ten centimeters away!
 Try chewing a piece the next time you feel a sore throat coming on.
 Chew vigorously, while keeping the garlic at the back of your throat for a few minutes and then swallow.
 Do this twice a day and you will kick your cold in record time.
 Garlic’s sulphur compounds are potent antioxidants which protect cell membranes and DNA (deoxyribonucleic acid) from damage.

 Garlic may be roasted in a pan for a variety of cooking needs.
 This mellows the flavor while still retaining the pungency.